DataVizForAll/clj-zillow/README.md

 simple Python script to extract data from pre-downloaded HTML source pages from Zillow

 ## Steps
+- requires pre-installation of Python and related packages
-- manual download of HTML source pages into `pages` subfolder
+- manual download of HTML source pages for specific Zillow properties into `pages` subfolder
-- $ jupyter notebook
+- `$ jupyter notebook`
-- run Python script to download data from pages into CSV file
+- run Python script to download specific data variables from pages into CSV file

 ## Credit
 Coded by @ilyankou